DebjitPramanick/DebjitPramanick/README.md

 <tr>
 <td>
 <ul>
-<li>💻 Completed 2 internships for Full Stack Developer Position</li>
+<li>💻 Completed 2 internships at Full Stack Developer Position</li>
 <li>🏆 Participated in 2 National and 1 International Hackathons</li>
 <li>✅ Have 1 Year of work experience in software industry</li>
 <li>🔭 I’m currently working as a Project Manager Intern</li>